cowlong/Battery-Charging-Profile-Analysis/README.md

 ## Project Overview

 This project uses MATLAB to model and analyze the charging behavior of a real lithium-ion battery.
 The battery charging profile is approximated using a first-order RC-circuit analog and an exponential charging model.

-Real battery data is analyzed using MATLAB's Curve Fitting Toolbox, numerical differentiation, numerical integration, and data visualization tools.
-The analysis focuses on the relationship between voltage, current, power, charging time, and energy transfer during a battery charging cycle.
+The measured voltage data is fitted to an exponential charging model using the Curve Fitting Toolbox, while voltage, current, and power data are analyzed throughout a charging cycle.

+Numerical differentiation is used to examine the rate of voltage change, and numerical integration is used to calculate the total energy delivered to the battery.
+Charging time and estimated resistive energy losses are also calculated to evaluate the battery's charging performance.

+The results are presented through MATLAB-generated plots, goodness-of-fit statistics, and a summary of key charging characteristics.
+The project demonstrates how circuit modeling, calculus, and MATLAB-based data analysis can be applied to real-world battery systems.

-### Objective
+## Objective
-The primary objective of this project is to determine how well a first-order RC model can represent the charging behavior of a real lithium-ion battery.
+The primary objective of this project is to develop a MATLAB-based model of a real lithium-ion battery charging profile using a first-order RC-circuit analogy.
+The project aims to determine how effectively this simplified model represents the battery's measured charging behavior and to use the resulting model the characterize the charging process.

-The project analyzes experimental battery data to:
-- Fit an exponential charging model to measured voltage data
-- Evaluate the quality of the model using goodness-of-fit statistics
-- Visualize voltage, current, and power throughout a charging cycle
-- Calculate the rate of voltage change using numerical differentation
-- Determine the time required to reach 80% and 100% charge
-- Calculate the total electrical energy delivered to the battery
-- Estimate energy lost through internal resistance
-- Interpret the charging behavior using engineering and calculus principles

 ## Mathematical Model
 A first-order RC circuit was used to approximate the charging characteristics of a lithium-ion battery.
 The voltage profile was modeled using the exponential charging equation